Centurion (Xtreme Leadership)

 Centurion will become a light in the darkness for warriors and leaders.
-Rising from the ashes since 1984, and honoring the life of a brother fallen in spiritual battle, Centurion will provide extreme leadership (XL) for difficult times.
-A vision from the Lord to two young men of faith, who would walk together in faith for 35 years.
-A story of struggle, battle and endurance.
+Rising from the ashes since 1984 and honoring the life of a brother fallen in spiritual battle, Centurion will provide extreme leadership (XL) for difficult times.
+A vision from the Lord to two young men of faith, who would walk together in faith for over 35 years.
+A story of struggle, battle, and endurance.
 Years ago, they called it “Morning Star.”
-It was new, and to them, the vision represented the light of Christ rising in a dark and fallen world from which they had been radically saved.
+It was new, and to them, the vision represented the light of Christ rising in a dark and fallen world from which they had both been radically saved.

 Now when He concluded all His sayings in the hearing of the people, He entered Capernaum.
 2 And a certain centurion’s servant, who was dear to him, was sick and ready to die.
 3 So when he heard about Jesus, he sent elders of the Jews to Him, pleading with Him to come and heal his servant.
 4 And when they came to Jesus, they begged Him earnestly, saying that the one for whom He should do this was deserving, 5 “for he loves our nation, and has built us a synagogue.”